soarsmu/IncBL/README.md

 ## How to customize and run IncBL locally?

 First, fork this repository and run `bash env_config.sh` to create a virtual environment and install necessary dependencies.
+(I recommond to copy-paste commands in `env_config.sh` into your terminal and run them one-by-one.)

 Then, run `python local.py -h` to find the usage instructions.

 There are three positional arguments in IncBL: